Listening posts around the globe

 Before we start describing the different projects, here is a map of their locations:

 The most ambitious modern projects in search of gravitational waves are the interferometric detectors in development since the 1980s.
 After long periods of planning and constructions, there are currently the following projects:

-LIGO is an abbreviation for "Laser Interferometer Gravitational Wave Observatory".
-The LIGO project consists of three interferometric detectors, two with arm lengths of 4 kilometers and one with arm length of 2 kilometers.
+LIGO is an abbreviation for “Laser Interferometer Gravitational Wave Observatory”.
+The LIGO project consists of three interferometric detectors, two with arm lengths of 4 kilometres and one with arm length of 2 kilometres.
 They are located in Hanford, Washington, and Livingston, Louisiana.